Skip to main content

 Deleting and archiving content

 Remember that Contentful is a very interconnected system of content.
-Pages reference components, assemblies, data entries and other pages.
+Pages link to components, assemblies, data entries and other pages.
 And even the smallest bits of content, like an inline callout component, are connected to the pages and other, larger blocks that reference them.

 To delete a page: